influxdata/telegraf/plugins/inputs/bind/README.md

 };
 ```

-Alternatively, specify a wildcard address (e.g., 0.0.0.0) or specific IP address of an interface to
+Alternatively, specify a wildcard address (e.g., 0.0.0.0) or specific IP address
-configure the BIND daemon to listen on that address.
-Note that you should secure the statistics
+of an interface to configure the BIND daemon to listen on that address.
+Note
-channel with an ACL if it is publicly reachable.
-Consult the BIND Administrator Reference Manual
+that you should secure the statistics channel with an ACL if it is publicly
-for more information.
+reachable.
+Consult the BIND Administrator Reference Manual for more information.

-## Measurements & Fields
+## Metrics

 - bind_counter
   - name=value (multiple)